Set up GitHub pull request comments

 Figure.
 Permissions for select repositories.
 Ensure the repositories you have onboarded to Semgrep AppSec Platform are selected.

 For GitHub Actions users, no further steps need to be undertaken.
-Continue setting up Semgrep Code PR comments by setting rules to Comment or Block mode.
+Continue setting up PR comments by configuring comments for Semgrep Code.

 Required environment variables